wagslane/blog/content/posts/a-case-against-a-case-for-the-book-of-mormon.md

 ## Pg.
 94 The straight line analogy

 > Suppose that the single point above represents the Bible, that each straight line (that can be drawn through the point) represents a different interpretation of the Bible, and that each interpretation represents a different church.
-Now ask yourself, “how many straight lines can be drawn between two points…?
+Now ask yourself, "how many straight lines can be drawn between two points…?

 Callister asserts that the BoM and the Bible, being disparate accounts, verify the truth claims of the Mormon church.
 He claims that just as two points perfectly describe a line, two narratives describe a historical truth.